savarmehrotra/ovpl/README.md

     },

-2. Do the same with the file ovpl/src/VMManager/config.json

-3. Edit the file ovpl/src/settings.py to set the SUBNET field to match with the subnet of your base machine
+2. Edit the file ovpl/src/settings.py to set the SUBNET field to match with the subnet of your base machine

     If the ip address of your base machine is 10.2.58.XXX, SUBNET = ["10.2.58.12/28"]

-4. Do the same with the file ovpl/src/adapters/settings.py

-5. change to source directory (ovpl/src ) and run make.
-   % make
+3. Run as a root.
+`python ovpl/src/http_logging/http_logging_server.py &`
+`python2 ovpl/src/ControllerServer.py & `
+`python2 ovpl/src/adapters/AdapterServer.py &`

+Make sure you run them seperately and do not invoke `make`

+4. View the logs at /root/logs/ovpl.log by
+`tail -f /root/logs/ovpl.log`

 6. Open the location http://localhost:8080 from the browser and provide the lab id and lab sources url.

-7. You can check the logs at ovpl/log/ovpl.log, and ovpl/log/centosadapter.log on the base machine.
-   The log on the container will be at /root/VMManager/log/vmmanager.log

 Steps to manually create a container
 ====